 Roles Explained: Settlor vs. Beneficiary

-The beneficiary is designated to benefit from the trust and relies on the carefully formulated instructions set by the settlor.
+The trust is established for the benefit of the beneficiary, who relies on the carefully worded instructions of the settlor.

 Interplay Between Settlor, Trustee, and Beneficiary